Hit And Run Lawyer Las Vegas

 The Injury Firm Las Vegas is a law firm that prides itself on helping people that have been injured due to another driver who has left the scene of an accident, leaving you high and dry.
-Our experienced Las Vegas personal injury lawyer has handled countless cases involving hit and runs.
+Our experienced Las Vegas car accident lawyer has handled countless cases involving hit and runs.
 Our attorneys will help you find out who hit you through their extensive knowledge in investigating coverage in these types of accidents.
 We are available 24 hours a day to take your calls and answer any immediate questions.
 If you call us, day or night, you will be able to speak to a highly skilled attorney to best answer your questions regarding your auto accident case.

 What Is A Hit And Run?

 A hit and run accident occurs whenever there is a motor vehicle accident and one of the parties fails to stop at the scene or refuses to exchange information.
 This usually occurs when the other party should not be driving for some reason or another.
 Perhaps they are intoxicated, don’t have insurance, a valid drivers license, or are engaging in some other type of illegal activity.
 NRS 484E.010 through 484E.030 requires that anyone involved in an accident involving property damage or personal injury to stop and exchange their information with the other party involved in the accident.
 It even requires that you render reasonable assistance to the other party if it appears necessary.
 This means that failing to stop and abide by the requirements of NRS 484E is an illegal, a crime, and punishable by law.

 There are both civil and criminal penalties involved in being involved in a hit and run accident.
 You could receive a citation or even go to jail.
 Some insurance companies will refuse to defend you if you were involved in a hit and run, meaning that you could end up with a big punitive damage award against you and have to pay the bill.
 If you get a judgment against you and don’t pay it, then you could even have your wages garnished.

 Who Is Held Liable In A Hit And Run?